BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 There are two types of supervised machine learning algorithms including Regression and Classification.
 To classify credit card transactions as either fraudulent or non-fraudulent, predictive classification models are used.
 Using Python Scikit learn library, various kinds of classification models can be developed and implemented.

 For this practicum project, I chose to utilize five different Python Scikit learn classification methods/algorithms for training and building five different classification models:

+•	Logistic Regression: This is a classification algorithm.
+In this project, this algorithm is leveraged to estimate the probability of a credit card transaction class outcome as either fraudulent or non-fraudulent based on the 28 PCA transformed features and transaction amount.

+•	Decision Tree Classifier: This is the second classification model constructed in this project.
+In this project, it trains a classification model in a flowchart-like tree structure to output predicted transaction class as either fraudulent or non-fraudulent.

+•	Random Forest Classifier.
+This is the third model developed in this classification predictive project.
+It is an ensemble method and it combines multiple decision trees in determining the final output.

+•	Extreme Gradient Boosting:  This is the fourth python Scikit learn library classification algorithm utilized for model construction in this project.
+This classification algorithm develops models in a stage-wise manner and creates a prediction model in the form of an ensemble of weak prediction models, normally decision tree.